 6. Downtime tracking

 Tracking equipment downtime manually can be tedious and unreliable.
 A CMMS provides detailed reports on downtime, enabling you to identify patterns and root causes.
-This data helps in making informed decisions to improve reliability and efficiency.
+Integrating these reports into your CMMS best practices allows for continuous improvement of maintenance workflows.

 - Benefit: Data-driven insights for reducing downtime.